isomerpages/ura-address/_guidelines/House and Unit Numbers.md

 <h3>Apply</h3>

 <p align="justify">Property developers, owners or their appointed representatives may <a href="https://digitalservice.propertynaa.gov.sg">submit an application</a> through our digital service.
 Please ensure that you have the necessary information/documents before making an application.
-Generally, IRAS takes 4 weeks to process the application upon receipt of complete information.
+Generally, IRAS takes 4 weeks to process the application upon receipt of complete information.</p><p>
+</p><p align="justify">
 A Certificate of Numbering (CON) indicating the list of allotted numbers will be issued by IRAS to the applicant.</p>